tanyaburke/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+edgar.name will be Jason
+jason.name will be Jason as well

+Initially, edgar.name was edgar, then at line 69, .name was still edgar, but at line 70 .name  was assgned Jason

 ## Question 4